Thoregon/evolux.dyncomponents/doc/spec.md

 The component loaders rely on the underlying loaders from the universe.
 Means the bootloader in a 'nodeJS' souvereign environment, and the browserloader in a reliant peer.

+Autoinstaller
-Autoinstaller (LocationWatcher) is available for components in a sepcified directory, multiple autoinstallers possible
+    - LocationWatcher: is available for components in a sepcified directory, multiple autoinstallers possible
+    - name a fearure -> collect all neccessary components

+Registry manages for components also
+    - tags
+    - features
+    - interfaces
+    - facades

 Registry for interfaces
 Interface belongs to categories (at least one)

-Meshups for
+##Meshups for
 - Services
 - Userinterface

+build whole facades out of interfaces.
+Define a FacadeDescriptor requiring components, by name (not preferred), by tag or api.
+Specify the mesh how they work together, include adapters for api translation between components if necessary.

-Components can be comprosed of a whole bunch of other components to form an App, a Bounded Context, or a Service.
+Components can be comprised of a whole bunch of other components to form an App, a Bounded Context, or a Service.
-It is even possible to reduce/extend functinality of a component, depending if other components are installed or not.
+It is even possible to reduce/extend functionality of a component, depending if other components are installed or not.
 This is also dynamic, the component will be informed if the missing component get installed or uninstalled.

-Plugins for automatic loading/unloading.
+##Plugins for automatic loading/unloading.
 An installend component is always a tuple of a 'ComponentLoader' and a 'Component'.
 This is to identify from where the component can from.